WallaceRepo/TBCWebsite/README.md

 Created 3rd version of website for the project.
 Mega-menu and multi-option div feature using vanilla JS, HTML, and CSS.

 [Version-2 in 2018](https://wallacerepo.github.io/project_website_2/)
-it's a second design for the project
+it's a second design for the project.